Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/7-linux-booting-debug.rst

    .. note:: This is the baud rate that the UART is programmed to on Zynq devices.

-3. Select **Vitis → XSDB Console...** to open the XSCT tool.
+3. Select **Vitis → XSDB Console...** to open the XSDB tool.

-4. From the XSCT prompt, do the following:
+4. From the XSDB prompt, do the following:

    -  Run ``connect`` to connect with the PS section.